Calls for imaginative reuse of stores facing disuse, decay or demolition - NewsBreak

 Business rates can incentivise landlords to let buildings decay, while recent planning deregulation has made it easier for empty shops to be turned into flats, according to Save Britain’s Heritage.

-A campaign has been launched, backed by Save Britain’s Heritage and the Twentieth Century Society, against plans for Orchard House at London’s Marble Arch, which has been home to M&S since 1930, to be demolished and become a mix of retail and leasable office space.
+A campaign has been launched, backed by Save and the Twentieth Century Society, against plans for Orchard House at London’s Marble Arch , which has been home to M&S since 1930, to be demolished and become with a mix of retail and leasable office space.

 A listing bid has been refused.